TobiasJacob/etherkitten/README.md

 make -j 16
 ```

-This will create a standalone library that only depends on standard libraries and Qt5.
-The qt libraries can be installed `qtbase5-dev`.
+This will create a standalone executable that only depends on standard libraries and Qt5.

+Exit the docker container.
+Back on your host, the qt libraries can be installed `qtbase5-dev`.
 Make sure to install qt5 on your host system (not inside docker container).

 ```console
 sudo apt install qtbase5-dev